Radar Hype

 What I'd Improve Next

-- Sub-1s alert delivery: Implement WebSocket server (Socket.io) for true real-time push instead of polling.
+- Real WebSocket with Socket.IO for true push notifications instead of polling.

-- Predictive pricing alerts: Add ML model to forecast price drops before they happen using historical data.
+- ML model to predict price drops before they happen using historical data.

-- White-label API: Offer API access to other platforms (fashion aggregators, influencer tools) for B2B revenue.
+- White-label API for fashion platforms and influencer tools as B2B revenue.